Living Websites, Living Books

-[…]in my other e-books I’ve somewhat established something I’d call “living books.”
-That is, I them again every once in a while and publish updates and improvements on the spot.
+[…]in my other ebooks I’ve somewhat established something I’d call “living books.”
+That is, I [review] them again every once in a while and publish updates and improvements on the spot.

 For the Little Books I could imagine something like this, too.
 Not as light as what I do in other books, so I can see greater content changes, but not that much as with new editions.

-…but the conversations are ongoing and the results possibly nothing to be elaborated on here.
-The reasons why I share this are that a) the idea of a living book goes beyond errata, but does not mean there wouldn’t be any new editions anymore (in fact, the living book process can be fairly light—it’s comparable to website updates in spirit), and b) that I like to walk the talk, that I want to have a conversation about this, that I want us to think about how we can make books more useful and valuable.
+…but the conversations are ongoing and the results possibly nothing to be elaborated on here [at first, and then O’Reilly was so kind to leave me the rights to the Little Books, which allowed me to make them living books, too!].
+The reasons why I share this are 1) that the idea of a living book goes beyond errata, but does not mean there wouldn’t be any new editions anymore (in fact, the living book process can be fairly light—it’s comparable to website updates in spirit), and 2) that I like to walk the talk, that I want to have a conversation about this, that I want us to think about how we can make books more useful and valuable.

 I run out of fuel to paint the idea in ever more vivid colors; perhaps we can close by establishing that keeping our work up-to-date is to keep it alive; that this way, it can stay relevant and useful and valuable; and that maintenance is one key to quality.
 And just as we know this about websites, we can know this about books.
 Living websites; living books.